-But call your child's doctor if you see any of these symptoms, which can be a sign that your child has developed an infection or more serious illness:
+But call if you see any of these symptoms, which can be a sign that your child has gotten an infection or a more serious illness:

-- Fever above 104 degrees Fahrenheit, or fever lasting more than 6 days.
+- Fever above 104 degrees, or one that lasts more than 6 days

-- A nagging, wet cough that doesn't get better with other treatments.
+- Nagging, wet cough that doesn't get better with other treatments